tayloradam1999/holbertonschool-web_front_end/README.md

 - How to use binding
 - How to use callbacks

-**An example of binding the variable 'boundGetArea' to the object 'roomDimensions' to the 'getArea' function**
+**An example of creating a variable named 'boundGetArea' that will bind the object 'roomDimensions' to the 'getArea' function**

 ```javascript
 let roomDimensions = {